Banner image

 PLEASE NOTE:

 This itinerary is for guidance only as each voyage will vary depending on ice and weather conditions, and opportunities to see wildlife.
 Flexibility is key and all part of the adventure of an expeditionary cruise.
-Furthermore, it's important to understand that the charter flight(s) to/from Antarctica are particularly prone to weather, which requires a flexible flight schedule.
+Furthermore, it's important to understand that the charter flight(s) to/from Antarctica where applicable are particularly prone to weather, which requires a flexible flight schedule.

 Customer review background image